-- Definitely use a Disney travel agent.
+- Use a Disney travel agent.
 They are free to use and are tremendously helpful.
-They are paid by Disney for helping out so their cost is baked into the price whether you use them or not.
+Disney pays them for helping, so their cost is baked into the price whether you use them.

 - Magic Bands are well worth the cost.
-It was so nice not having to fumble with ticket cards at the gates.
-Also, they are waterproof so it was nice to go to the pool without a wallet or keys.
+Not having to fumble with ticket cards at the gates was so nice.
+Also, they are waterproof, so going to the pool without a wallet or keys was nice.

-- Make restaurant reservations 60 days prior to your trip.
+- Make restaurant reservations 60 days before your trip.
 Wake up early (4 or 5 am) to ensure you get your preferred time slots.
-If you are working with a Disney travel agent they should take care of this for you if you send them a list of restaurant preferences in advance.
-Reservations are required for any sit down restaurants.
+If you are working with a Disney travel agent, they should take care of this if you send them a list of restaurant preferences in advance.
+Reservations are required for any sit-down restaurants.

-- We traveled with our nieces who were 11 months and 2-years-old.
-Basically everything was free for them.
-Once they turn three that all goes out the window.
-I’m guessing we paid about $1,000 more bringing a 3-year-old as opposed to if she was still 2-years-old.
+- We traveled with our nieces, who were 11 months and 2 years old.
+Everything was free for them.
+Once they turn three, that all goes out the window.
+I’m guessing we paid about $1,000 more bringing a 3-year-old instead of if she was still 2 years old.

-- If you are traveling with other family, be sure to link your accounts on the My Disney Experience app.
+- If traveling with other families, link your accounts on the My Disney Experience app.
 Again, your travel agent should help to set everything up.
-This app is your lifeline for everything at Disney so make sure you spend some time exploring the app before your trip.
+This app is your lifeline for everything at Disney, so make sure you explore the app before your trip.

-- Bring or rent a stroller for any kids at minimum 5 and under.
-Our 3 year old absolutely needed it.
-Even our 7 year old got tired walking around.
-We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our 3 year old wanted to walk.
-I also carried him towards the end of the day a few times.
+- Bring or rent a stroller for any kids at a minimum of five and under.
+Our three-year-old needed it.
+Even our seven-year-old got tired of walking around.
+We didn’t have a stroller specifically for him, but he tried to get in our one stroller every time our three-year-old wanted to walk.
+I also carried him toward the end of the day a few times.

-- Leaving the park and then returning may be a good idea depending on your situation.
-For us it took about 30-45 minutes to get to-and-from Magic Kingdom and our hotel.
-The first day we got there right as the park opened, then left around noon and returned around 4 pm.
-Our second day at Magic Kingdom we arrived closer to 11 am and just stayed all day (same with Epcot).
-We made it to the firework shows all three days, which to me is the highlight of the day.
-My preference was to arrive later and stay all day instead of leave and come back.
-The busses were kind of stressful for me so the less trips the better.
+- Depending on your situation, leaving the park and returning may be a good idea.
+It took us about 30-45 minutes to get to-and-from Magic Kingdom and our hotel.
+On the first day we arrived right as the park opened, then left around noon and returned around 4 pm.
+On our second day at Magic Kingdom, we arrived closer to 11 am and stayed all day (same with Epcot).
+We made it to the firework shows all three days, which was the highlight of the day.
+I preferred to arrive later and stay all day instead of leaving and returning.
+The buses were stressful for me, so the fewer trips, the better.